rackerlabs/technical-blog/content/blog/2022/2022-10-22-security-on-postgresql-and-rds/index.md

 ---

 This blog describes how to set up the security in PostgreSQL and AWS Aurora and related best practices.
-The Database security referrers to a set of procedures and policies that safeguard data.
+The Database security refers to a set of procedures and policies that safeguard data.
 It becomes crucial to understand its significance.

 <!--more-->